Introduction

 Chapter 1 – How the Gender Pay Gap Becomes a Credit Card Debt Gap

 The fight for equal pay has spanned more than half a century, yet the data continues to expose a stubborn truth: women still earn less than men across much of the U.S. economy.
-The American Association of University Women has long documented how women’s median earnings remain below men’s, and the gap is wider for many women of color.
+U.S. labor-market data and long-running research show that women’s median earnings remain below men’s, with wider gaps affecting many women of color.

 This gap is not a reflection of skill, effort, or ambition.
 Women participate across education, healthcare, business, public service, entrepreneurship, and professional fields.
 Yet they remain concentrated in roles that are often undervalued, face career interruptions connected to caregiving, and continue to encounter barriers to advancement and leadership.